Trying to get work experience at a design agency can make you feel left out in the cold - here are some tips.

 This generally means that if you know WordPress, you’re self-taught.

-That sends a positive message to any agency – you got up off your arse and learnt something yourself.
+That sends a positive message to any agency – you showed some initiative and learnt something yourself.

 Narrow your field